Work permits for citizens of Australia, Canada, Chile, New Zealand and South Korea

 - have a valid health insurance policy (unless you are a citizen of Australia)

-- copies of the pages of your passport that show personal data, period of validity and whether you have permission to live in countries other than your country of origin
+- Copies of the pages in your passport which show your personal information, photograph, signature, passport number, passport issuing country, the period of the passport's validity and whether you have permission to live in countries other than your country of origin.
+Make sure to extend your passport if it is about to expire – you cannot obtain a work permit for longer than your passport's period of validity

 - a bank statement showing that you can support yourself initially in Sweden